NEW CENTRAL LIBRARY

 In July 2014, CMLC issued a Request for Qualifications inviting all locally, nationally and internationally qualified artists to apply.
 Working with a budget of $2 million, the successful artist or artist team will work with CMLC and the design team of Snøhetta and DIALOG to determine the best location for public art within the library complex.

 The RFQ received an astonishing 217 proposals from places as far away as New Zealand.
-Our volunteer selection committee reviewed submissions and short-listed six artists and a final selection will be made in spring 2015.
+Our volunteer selection committee reviewed submissions and short-listed six artists and the selected artist will be announced in 2017.
 The selection committee includes members of: Calgary Arts Development, Calgary Public Library, Alberta College of Art and Design, East Village Inglewood community representative, and Glenbow Museum.
 Non-voting members include CMLC, City of Calgary Public Art Department and Dialog.